ajdepaul/TaggedMusic/readme.md

 #### Anthony DePaul

-A library that provides a large amount of control over a collection of music through the use of tags.
+Applying folksonomy to music libraries.
+This library provides a large amount of control over a collection of music through the use of tags.

 Run `./gradlew build` to compile.